John Muir Wood: Photography

 Wood never pursued photography for profit.
 The focus of his photographs included individual portraits, group scenes, streetscapes, ruins and rural landscapes.
 He travelled to remote locations for his photography.

 Wood's knowledge of photography may date from his friendship in the 1840s with the eye surgeon Dr. Jasper MacAldin, who shared his knowledge of optics and chemistry.
 MacAldin was also a subject in several of Wood's portraits.

 In 1841, Wood toured the west of Scotland with landscape painter James Eckford Lauder (1811-1869).

 After settling in Glasgow, Wood took paddle steamers, as well as more traditional boats, to explore and photograph the Clyde, Largs, Arran, the Isle of Bute and other Scottish locales.

 Wood produced his photographs using a calotype process.
 He also experimented with the addition of various metals, such as copper, tin, gold and uranium in an attempt to produce different color tones and more permanent images.

 Wood's collection of more than 900 images, believed by experts to be the first serious series of landscape pictures of Scotland, are part of the collection of the National Galleries of Scotland.
 An exhibit of this collection was held at the National Gallery of Scotland in 2008.
 The collection is permanently held at the Scottish National Portrait Gallery.

 A selection of Wood's photographs, entitled "Photography of John Muir Wood", by Sarah Stevenson, et al., was published in 1988.

 Personal life

 On 22 January 1851 in Gorbals, Lanark, Scotland, John Muir Wood married Helen Kemlo Stephen.
 The couple raised a large family together.

-Muir Wood died at Cove, Dumbartonshire (now Argyll and Bute), Scotland on 25 June 1892.
+Muir Wood died at Cove, Dunbartonshire (now Argyll and Bute), Scotland on 25 June 1892.
 Wood's body was returned to Glasgow and was buried in the Glasgow Necropolis.

 John Muir Wood is the great-grandfather of Sir Alan Muir Wood (1921-2009), a British civil engineer known as the father of modern tunneling.
 Sir Alan and his son, Dr. Paul Muir Wood, were instrumental in donating John Muir Woods photographic images to the National Galleries of Scotland.